munjeli/supermodel/README.md

 # Supermodel

 Supermodel is a development tool for distributed systems programming.
 One definition of a distributed project is that it has multiple repositories.
 This is a frequent cause of confusion and breakage during maintenance and release.
 A supermodel is a project file that sets a metafilesytem architecture for the project with yaml.
 The definition of a project might include a service, its database configuration, the server build template, the provisioning code with Chef, Ansible or another provisioner, the logging and monitoring setup.
 The supermodel allows developers to share a definition of a workspace to build absolute paths for automation and vendored artifacts, a common requirement of immutable build systems.
 The project definition can make it easy to get new developers off the ground and set up.
-It also cuts down on failures due to missing runtime dependencies or updates for shared resources.
+It also might help failures due to missing runtime dependencies or complicated updates for shared resources.

+If you think about it, when you're working in an environment with end to end automation and immutable servers the whole infrastructure could be regarded as a single file system including the configuration of networking on a cloud and all the application code.
+Then every 'project' is really just a subset of the infrastructure.
+Setting up a repository of supermodels for your organization can help get everyone on the same page in discussions about systems.

 ## Getting Started